 The Lutheran branch of the Christian faith is the historic foundation of the Protestant Reformation, which sought to re-establish the Bible as the authority for the Church and believers.
-In 20th century evangelical Protestantism, the term “born again” became an often-used description of people who put their faith in Jesus Christ for salvation.
+In 20th-century evangelical Protestantism, “born again” often described people who put their faith in Jesus Christ for salvation.

 Are all Lutherans born again?
 What exactly does it mean to be born again according to Christ and the New Testament?
 Can someone be a Lutheran and not be born again?
 Keep reading to learn more.